 How long have you been with Upper Hand, and what is your role?

-I’ve been with Upper Hand for more than 3.5 years.
-Externally I’m the VP of Account Services, and internally I serve as Head of Accounts where I oversee all of our account managers and expansions, the service department that builds websites, and the training and implementation process for our customers.
+I’ve been with Upper Hand for more than 4.5 years.
+I serve as the VP of Account Services, where I oversee all of our account managers and expansions, the service department that builds websites, and the training and implementation process for our customers.

 How does customer success impact Upper Hand’s culture?

 Our first core value reads “Treat Every Customer Like a Legend.
 It really defines the rest of the culture.
 When our team walks in and buys in, they’re going to go the extra mile to take that late night call and listen to the customer.
 It really motivates our team to approach every call, email and message with that attitude.

 Customer service means your customer is walking away extremely happy and feeling like a legend.
 We want each customer to feel that our team at Upper Hand is not only listening to every concern and piece of feedback, but taking action to improve their business management and overall experience.
 Whether it be from our support team or an account manager, we want our customers to have the best experience possible at every touch point.

 How do you ensure all your customers are fully engaged and getting as much value as possible from Upper Hand?

 At the beginning of our customer lifecycle, we ask the customer what their goals are and what they are trying to achieve with the software.
 Then we build a training roadmap tailored to those identified goals.
 These goals may not even be software based — growth, revenue, participants, etc — so our team works through various different scenarios to ensure all their goals are achieved.
 In addition, we consistently follow up with our customers and host monthly check-ins and quarterly reviews to evaluate our roadmap and discuss potential opportunities to improve or restrategize.

 How does Upper Hand’s customer service differentiate itself from competitors?